priyaravi23/FanTinder/README.md

 ## FANTINDER

-*A MERN stack application, FANTINDER is an app that lets users search for & save movies to a library while connecting with others who share similar preferences*
+*A MERN stack application, FANTINDER is an app that lets users search for & save movies to a library while connecting with others who share matching preferences*

 ### Application Deployed to Heroku